-In order to obtain a radiographic (X-ray) image of a blood vessel, an intravenous (IV) access is necessary so that a contrast dye can be injected into the body's circulatory system, which includes the pulmonary (lungs) circulatory system.
+In order to obtain a radiographic (X-ray) image of the pulmonary (lung) blood vessels, contrast (also known as X-ray dye) is injected into these vessels.
+This is done through a catheter, which is inserted through an intravenous (IV) access and threaded to the pulmonary (lungs) circulatory system.
 This contrast dye causes the blood vessels to be visible on X-ray film.
 This allows the doctor to see the size, shape, and many branches of the pulmonary vessels, in particular, the pulmonary artery that circulates blood to the lungs.

 Fluoroscopy is often used during a pulmonary angiogram.
 Fluoroscopy is the study of moving body structures, similar to an X-ray "movie."
 A continuous X-ray beam is passed through the body part being examined, and is transmitted to a TV-like monitor so that the body part and its motion can be seen in detail.

-An additional technology that may be used with an angiogram is called digital subtraction angiography (DSA).
-DSA still requires a contrast dye to be injected into the pulmonary circulation.
-However, with DSA, a masked image is made prior to the injection of the dye with fluoroscopy.
-A computer digitally subtracts (or removes) everything from the image except that which is injected with the contrast dye, so that the computer image remaining is one of the pulmonary blood vessels only.
+Usually, a masked image is made prior to the injection of the dye with fluoroscopy.
+A computer digitally subtracts (or removes) everything from the image except that which is injected with the contrast dye, so that the image shows only the pulmonary blood vessels.

 Other related procedures that may be used to diagnose problems of the chest and respiratory tract include chest X-rays, computed tomography (CT scan) of the chest, bronchoscopy, bronchography, chest fluoroscopy, chest ultrasound, lung biopsy, lung scan, mediastinoscopy, positron emission tomography (PET scan) of the chest, pleural biopsy, and thoracentesis.
+CT pulmonary angiography has nearly replaced catheter angiography in diagnosing pulmonary embolus.
 Please see these procedures for additional information.

 The respiratory system is made up of the organs involved in the interchanges of gases, and consists of the: